 Recommendation

 Airlines should consider protecting the rights of passengers during pandemics (Ratnawati, 2021).
 This will help passengers feel more comfortable to travel and give them more freedom to change or cancel their flights when they need to.
+No rationale, no disadvantage.

 References